franpog859/cleanaux-backend/README.md

 ## Auth Service

 Auth Service uses connected Mongo database to store users credentials.
 All passwords are encoded.
-Its job is to authorize user connection and provide JWT token signed with the secret key stored in Kubernetes Secret.
+Its job is to authorize user connection and provide JWT token signed with the secret key stored in Kubernetes Secret after Basic authentication.
 Service exposes also internal API for maintaining Content Service calls.
 Mongo database runs on separate pod.

 ## Structure